AliElbassuony/TryHackMe/Pre Security/Network Fundmentals/README.md

 ### HTTP
 - Hypertext Transfer Protocol (HTTP) is the protocol that specifies how a web browser and a web server communicate.
 Your web browser requests content from the website web server using the HTTP protocol.
+- the set of rules used for communicating with web servers for the transmitting of webpage data, whether that is HTML, Images, Videos, etc.